 Wylie raised his muscular arms and focused on his hands.
 As he concentrated, the pale pigment began to darken and his skin hardened.
 Starting at his fingers, black scales erupted from his flesh in a bloodless rush and moved up his forearms.
-Wylie hissed sharply and took a step from Beck who was edging over to watch.
+Wylie hissed sharply and took a step from Beck, who was edging over to watch.
 His scales grew longer and pointed out from his arms at jagged angles.
-They were beautiful, like a dark, ruffled bird, but each oil slick blade had a razor sharp edge.
+They were beautiful, like a dark, ruffled bird, but each oil slick blade had a razor-sharp edge.
 If not careful, his scales would ruthlessly slice through whatever they touched, be it metal or flesh.

 Wylie had no clue what the hell he was.
 A paranormal, definitely.
 A shifter, probably, but his demon arms didn’t look like any animal out there.
-Most days he felt like a monster, but tonight, he might actually be useful.
+Most days he felt like a monster, but tonight he might actually be useful.

 Wylie held his arms up over his head and let Beck tie his sweatshirt around his waist so it wouldn’t get shredded.
 “For good luck,” Beck whispered and leaned close to peck a kiss to his lips.
 Wylie had no defense against the wicked hand that suddenly reached between them and cupped his dick.
-“In less than an hour, I’m going to be deep throating that huge cock of yours while we’re surrounded by a pile of money.
+“In less than an hour, I’m going to be deep throating this huge cock of yours while we’re surrounded by a pile of money.
 This is the ultimate score, baby.
 Everything changes tonight.”

 Wylie didn’t argue as Beck’s lips heated along his cheek and he squeezed him through his jeans, his breath stuck in his chest.
-He was too aware of how easily his scales could slice Beck’s flesh to enjoy the moment.
+He was too aware of how easily his scales could slice Beck’s flesh to be able to enjoy the moment.
 Yeah, there was no way they’d be fucking with his arms out.
 No matter how sexy Beck looked when he grinned up at him like that.

 “Freak!”
-Diego snapped, his patience running out as Beck continued to press soft kisses to Wylie’s tense jaw.
+Diego snapped, his patience running out as Beck continued to press kisses to Wylie’s tense jaw.

 “I’ll be right back,” Wylie said once Beck stepped away, his eyes sliding down his boyfriend’s tight form flushed with arousal.
 “Try not to start without me,” Wylie added, only half teasing when Beck reached down to adjust his pants that were caught too tight around his erection.
 It didn’t seem to matter what the fuck they were doing, Beck was always ready to get off whenever they were together.